Eric Martin (American singer)

-Eric Lee Martin (born October 10, 1960, in Long Island, New York) is an American rock singer and musician who was active throughout the 1980s, 1990s, and 2000s, both as a solo artist and as a member of various bands.
-He earned his most prominent success as the frontman for the hard rock band Mr. Big, which scored a big hit in the early 1990s with "To Be with You", a song that Martin wrote during his teen years.
+Eric Lee Martin (born October 10, 1960) is an American rock singer who was active throughout the 1980s, 1990s, and 2000s, both as solo artist and as a member of various bands.
+He rose to prominence as the frontman for the hard rock band Mr. Big, which scored a big hit in the early 1990s with "To Be with You", a song that Martin wrote during his teen years.

-A native of the San Francisco Bay Area, Martin first started his career in the music industry in 1978.

 Early years

-Eric is the son of Frederick Lee "Pepper" Martin and Iris Martin.
-He has three younger siblings Dan, Joan and Laurie; and is half-Irish, half-Italian.
+Eric Martin was born on October 10, 1960, to Frederick Lee "Pepper" Martin and Iris Martin.
+His father was from Cincinnati, Ohio, having been a drummer and was stationed in the military.
+As such, his family often moved where he was stationed, including to Germany and Italy.
+As a child, he had plenty of records and listened to albums to musicals such as South Pacific and Hair.
+They eventually moved to Sacramento, California.